Skip to main content Skip to search Skip to main navigation

 Only acid-free and plasticiser-free plastic products should be used for the packaging of works of art.

-PLASTAZOTE Packaging foams
+PLASTAZOTE packaging foams

 Typical applications

-vibra® Museen Art Foam
+vibra® Museums Art Foam

 info@vibraplast.ch